Unlike normal binning stat, this stat does not change the number of rows in

 which only has one tile per row and therefore would only have a single entry

-contributing to each bin. ggplot2::stat_bin_2d()
+contributing to each bin. ggplot2::stat_bin_2d() would cause the other

 fields to be discarded since it summarises the data.